HomeStartup InsightAgritech Startups of Indonesia 2025

 There are opportunities in waste management and a rising demand for sustainable sourcing that will impact the industry.
 Over the forecast period from FY’22 to FY’26, the agritech market is expected to show consistent expansion, reshaping relationships across value chains and creating new ecosystems.

-The future of Indonesia’s agricultural landscape will likely include increased production, wider adoption of digital tools and more sustainable practices.
+The future of Indonesia’s agricultural landscape will likely include increased production, wider adoption of digital tools, and more sustainable practices.
 The use of geospatial analysis will help identify potential land reserves and partnerships between farmers and data platforms will enhance targeting and efficiency in agricultural operations.

 - Advertisement -